 If you’re anything like me, you might dread this Father’s Day.
-You may or may not have a reason to, but if you refrain from logging onto social media to see everyone else celebrating it, let me assure you that you’re not alone.
+You may or may not have a reason to, but if you have refrained from logging onto social media in order to avoid seeing everyone else’s celebrations, let me assure you – you’re not alone.

 Father’s Day can be tough for a number of reasons.
 Maybe your father has passed on, or you don’t have the best relationship with him.
 Whatever your situation, it is okay to take this day to acknowledge it.

 Roughly six years ago, I lost my father to colon cancer.
 It was devastating.
 Before him, I hadn’t experienced a death so close to me.
 Though I couldn’t understand why life had suddenly taken a 180 turn, I eventually came to terms with my reality.